xzYue/odoo/doc/api_integration.rst

 Calling methods
 ===============

-The second endpoint is ``xmlrpc/2/object``, is used to call methods of odoo models via the ``execute_kw`` RPC function.
+The second endpoint is ``xmlrpc/2/object``, is used to call methods of modoo models via the ``execute_kw`` RPC function.

 Each call to ``execute_kw`` takes the following parameters: